emielsteerneman/AvalorAI/README.md

 * Implement tests
 * Improved logging
 * Better edge case management.
 Some edge cases, such as time T expiring before any algorithm has found a solution, are currently not handled.
+* Add command line flags instead of hardcoding the problem parameters

 ## Project management
 * Add CICD pipeline for automatic formatting and testing